wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 only be performed when the information is given to the `class Redis` object (via the constructor) owning the connection object.

+The default connection object assumes TCP/IP protocol without TLS.
+Alternatively, users can instruct the `Redis` object to use Unix domain sockets, which is a form of IPC that binds to a local file system node rather than to a host name of IP address.
+The domain socket connection object is implemented as `class UnixDomainSocketConnection` (file `connection.py`), which inherits from the connection class discussed above.
+The domain socket class overrides the `_connect()` method such that it creates a domain socket object by calling Python library function `socket()` with the socket type being `AF_UNIX`.

 ## Build, Compilation, and Usage